FHIR/sql-on-fhir-v2/fhir_analytics_spec.md

 # Open questions and needs
 The following open questions and needs remain:

-* Define a pattern for working with imprecise date types.
-  * Consider adding metadata or another approach to convert to full date types in the view if the underlying dataset supports it?
 * Define a pattern and create examples for joining resources via references
 * Additional examples to illustrate usage patterns
 * Pressure test this with known use cases